crossplane/docs/content/master/concepts/managed-resources.md

 #### Interaction with management policies

 If a resource configures a Crossplane
-[management policy](#managementpolicies), the management policy takes precedence over the `deletionPolicy` setting, unless it's the default management policy.
+[management policy](#managementpolicies) and the related management policy alpha feature is enabled, the management policy takes precedence over the `deletionPolicy` setting, unless it's the default management policy.

 {{< table "table table-sm table-hover">}}
 | managementPolicies          | deletionPolicy   | result  |